Britney Spears ‘Desperate’ For Child With New Boyfriend Sam Asghari?

 — People Magazine (@people) February 15, 2017

-Sources close to the star have reportedly even claimed that Spears is “desperate” to have a child with the aspiring actor who appeared in her video for the single “Slumber Party.”
+Sources close to the star have reportedly even claimed that Spears is “desperate” to have a child with the aspiring actor who appeared in her video for the single, “Slumber Party.”
 The Sun recently broke down the clips from the video within which Sam made his first appearance with Brit and note that the gig was likely the reason the two met in the first place.

 “[P]laying the singer’s love interest.
 In clips from the video, the two stare at each other over a dinner table, which Britney crawls across in a skimpy outfit and over the knee boots, before licking split milk from in front of Sam.”

-The 35-year-old pop singer is winding down her Piece of Me Vegas residency, which has been extremely successful, and clearly has her sights set on love, although she hasn’t had the best luck in that department over the years.
+The 35-year-old pop singer is winding down her Piece of Me Vegas residency, which has been extremely successful, and she clearly has her sights set on love, although she hasn’t had the best luck in that department over the years.

 Radar shares the words of the source who claims that Spears is pushing for more children.